UnsubCentral

 As of now, there is no required uniform way that data subject access requests must be submitted in the United States.
 DSARs can be submitted verbally (in person or via telephone) and by writing (through email, letter, online chat, social media, etc.).

-It is essential for your company to recognize all DSARs and to have clear instructions on how your customers can send one, both to make it easier for them to contact you and show to CCPA, and the various acts, that you are maintaining accountability, and also to standardize the methods that the DSARs will be received.
+It is essential for your company to recognize all DSARs and to have clear instructions on how your customers can send one, both to make it easier for them to contact you and show to CCPA, the various acts, that you are maintaining accountability and also to standardize the methods that the DSARs will be received.

 For example, if you have a toll-free number that individuals can call to submit their data subject access requests or state on your website’s FAQ that all customers can contact support via email, you will have most of your DSARs coming in through phone or email, with perhaps the odd request coming through from elsewhere.
 However, when you don’t have clear options available for your customers, they will probably choose what is easiest for them when submitting their DSAR.
 This will make bookkeeping and keeping track of all requests unnecessarily complicated for your company and take up more of your time.